-[Feature] Spanish navy makes bid for EU anti-pirate HQ
+[Feature] Spain makes bid for EU anti-pirate HQ

 Feature

-Spanish navy makes bid for EU anti-pirate HQ
+Spain makes bid for EU anti-pirate HQ

 The Spanish navy launched its assault on pirates who had seized a fishing boat called the Gavi.

-A Spanish frigate and Spain's aircraft carrier, the Juan Carlos I, drew up alongside to halt them in their tracks in an operation called Eunavfor Sarunia.
+A Spanish frigate and Spain's aircraft carrier, the Juan Carlos I, drew up alongside to halt their escape in an operation called Eunavfor Sarunia.

 Thank you for reading EUobserver!